Asset Tokenization

 More Collateral Options

-Today, crypto lending collateral is mostly BTC, ETH, and stablecoins.
+Today's crypto lending landscape is constrained by collateral options: mostly BTC, ETH, and stablecoins.
 As tokenized securities become more accessible, lending protocols can accept tokenized Treasuries, equities, and bonds as collateral.
-Aave's Horizon initiative — a permissioned market for institutional RWA lending — is already moving in this direction.
+Aave's Horizon initiative — a permissioned market for institutional RWA lending — is already positioning for this shift.

 Regulated Yield-Bearing Assets

-The guidance validates products like YLDS — Figure's SEC-registered yield-bearing stablecoin — and Ondo's OUSG, which have gone through the formal registration process.
-These are no longer operating in a gray area; they're operating within an explicitly sanctioned framework.
+The guidance validates products I've been tracking closely, like YLDS — Figure's SEC-registered yield-bearing stablecoin — and Ondo's OUSG.
+These platforms have gone through the formal registration process, and they're no longer operating in a regulatory gray area.
+They're operating within an explicitly sanctioned framework.

 Institutional Confidence

-The biggest barrier to institutional adoption of crypto lending hasn't been technology — it's been regulatory uncertainty.
-The SEC's statement, combined with the DTCC pilot and Nasdaq's proposed rule change for tokenized securities trading, removes the "we're waiting for regulatory clarity" excuse.
+I've had countless conversations with institutional players over the past year, and the biggest barrier to crypto lending adoption hasn't been technology — it's been regulatory uncertainty.
+The SEC's statement, combined with the [DTCC pilot](https://www.dtcc.com/news/2025/december/17/dtcc-and-digital-asset-partner-to-tokenize-dtc-custodied-us-treasury-securities) and [Nasdaq's proposed rule change](https://www.nasdaq.com) for tokenized securities trading, removes the "we're waiting for regulatory clarity" excuse.

 The Stablecoin Tension